philipkalinda/StackerPy/README.rst

 * Matplotlib

-And of course StackerPy itself is open source with a [public repository][StackerPy] on GitHub.
+And of course StackerPy itself is open source with a `public repository <https://github.com/philipkalinda/StackerPy>`_ on GitHub.

 Installation